 You should not rely on forward-looking statements as predictions of future events.
 We have based the forward-looking statements contained in this Annual Report primarily on our current expectations and projections about future events and trends that we believe may affect our business, financial condition and operating results.
-The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described in the section titled "Risk Factors" and elsewhere in this Annual Report.
-A summary of selected risks associated with our business are set forth below.
+The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described in the section titled "Risk Factors" in Part I, Item 1A of this Annual Report and elsewhere in this Annual Report.
+A summary of selected risks associated with our business is set forth at the beginning of Part I, Item 1A of this Annual Report.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks and uncertainties emerge from time to time, and it is not possible for us to predict all risks and uncertainties that could have an impact on the forward-looking statements contained in this Annual Report.
 The results, events and circumstances reflected in the forward-looking statements may not be achieved or occur, and actual results, events or circumstances could differ materially from those described in the forward-looking statements.